mhdadk/mhdadk.github.io/_drafts/squaring-the-square.md

 This problem belongs to a family of problems known as [*squaring the square*](https://en.wikipedia.org/wiki/Squaring_the_square).
 What I particularly like about this problem is that the problem statement can be understood by anyone of almost any age, and this problem admits some elegant solutions.

 First, let us better understand the problem statement.
+To "partition a square" means to tile the square with other squares that are not necessarily of the same size.

+The simplest cases for tiling a square with other squares, for $n = 1, 4, 9, 16, \dots$, is shown in Fig. 1 below.

+{% include figure.html
+   src="/assets/images/squaring-the-square-simple.svg"
+   caption="The quantity $n \geq 6$ shows the threshold." fignum=1
+   scale=70
+%}

-To "partition a square" means to tile the square with other squares.
-For example, consider the simple cases of $n=1$ and $n=4$, which are shown in TODO
+For example, consider the simple cases of $n=1, n=4$, which are shown in TODO

 In general, it is often a good idea to "play" with the problem statement by considering examples and counter-examples, which gives you a better sense of how to proceed.